 The PMSA Teacher Education Scholarships aim to foster a respect for the importance of teaching as a profession, foster Christian faith and values in schools and encourage future teachers who hold Christian beliefs and values, and assist aspiring teachers of Christian conviction to complete an approved teacher education program to enable them to make a difference in the schools they serve.

 The scholarships are offered to both current and past students of PMSA schools.
 Scholarships are advertised in September annually via school newsletters and intranets, and via class and Year level announcements.
-Applications close mid-October with scholarships offered to successful applicants late-November.
+Applications close mid-October with scholarships offered to successful applicants in early December.
 Below is the most recent application form.
 Application forms and information are also available on school websites.

 PMSA Christian Study Contribution Program